 To help close the gender pension gap we are working with organisations across our industry as well as the education sector and the Government.
 We are committed to highlighting the issue, providing support and guidance and campaigning for pension reforms that could make it easier for women to save for retirement.

-Jackie Leiper MD of Workplace and Distribution, Scottish Widows has recently been announced as chair of Money Pensions UK’s Financial Wellbeing Challenge Group: Gender and Financial Wellbeing, helping take on the financial gap that exists between men and women.
+Jackie Leiper Workplace Savings Director, Scottish Widows has recently been announced as chair of Money Pensions UK’s Financial Wellbeing Challenge Group: Gender and Financial Wellbeing, helping take on the financial gap that exists between men and women.